kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/module2-day0-template.md

 ## Overview

-This module is designed to be used after first completing the **[Lab Preparation](../LAB-3-Advanced-Automation/module1-prep.md)** and has been created to address how to use both **Plug and Play (PnP)** to onboard devices into Cisco Catalyst Center.
-This two fold approach allows us to onboard both Greenfield and Brownfield devices.
+This module is designed to be used after first completing the **[Lab Preparation](../LAB-3-Advanced-Automation/module1-prep.md)** and has been created to address how to build **Plug and Play (PnP)** to onboard devices into Cisco Catalyst Center.

 ### Greenfield